To define the risk configuration, the risk API uses a risk policy set with risk policy conditions defined within the policy set.

-Risk policies are made up of the following three components:
+Risk policies have the components:

 {